FingerCheck Now Provides ACA Compliance Tools

 Calculating Your Total Full-Time Employee Count

 The ACA considers employees that work an average of 30 hours per week or 130 hours of service per calendar month as full-time.

 To determine their monthly status, employers count their full-time employees and then calculate their FTEs, which they can determine by adding up the total number of hours their part-time employees work and dividing that sum by 120.

 They then add these two figures each month over a period between 3-12 months, called a Look Back Period.
 At the end of the period, employers add all the numbers and divide them by the number of months.
 Once they add up these two averages, if the total sum is 50 employees or higher, they are considered an ALE.

 What to Do Once The Look Back Period is Over

 Once the initial stage of the Look Back Period is over, (actually referred to as The Measurement Period) there are two more periods that follow – the Administrative Period and the Stability Period.

-Once the first stage is over, employers have 90 days to determine their company’s status, and to inform their employees of their eligibility if they calculate that they are an ALE.
-The employees they are required to offer health benefits to are their employees who average at least 30 hours of work per week.
+Once the first stage is over, employers have 90 days to determine their company’s status and to inform their employees of their eligibility if they calculate that they are an ALE.
+The employees are required to offer health benefits to are their employees who average at least 30 hours of work per week.

 The next stage after that is the Stability Period, which is the period during which their employees are provided affordable healthcare.
 The Stability Period can be no less than the measurement period.
 At the end of the Stability Period, employers can look back and measure their employees’ status again.